 The Top 5 Things You Need to Know About Medical Marijuana in Canada

 For many Canadians, gaining legal access to safe, reliable medical marijuana is the golden ticket to a life worth living.
-However, with so much conflicting information in the news and online about marijuana dispensaries, coupled with the anticipated, alleged legalization of Cannabis on Canada day 2018, we wanted to shed some light on how medical cannabis works in Canada at the present time.
+However, with so much conflicting information in the news and online about cannabis dispensaries, coupled with the anticipated, alleged legalization of Cannabis on Canada day 2018, we wanted to shed some light on how medical cannabis works in Canada at the present time.
 If you’re finding yourself confused by the ‘grey area’ that medical marijuana seems to be categorized in these days, please read on for a straightforward, black and white look at the top 5 things you need to know about legal, medical marijuana in Canada.

-1) Medical Marijuana requires a prescription
+1) Medical Cannabis requires a prescription

 A medical marijuana prescription, also known as a ‘medical document’, has to be written by a qualified doctor to legally obtain medical cannabis in Canada.
 This medical document has 3 important pieces of information, which patients should pay attention to:

 The Expiry Date

 Medical documents are valid as soon as they are written and signed by your doctor – which is on the day you have your appointment.
 As such, it is important to know how long your prescription is written for, so you are aware of the expiry date.
 After a prescription expires, legally you are no longer able to purchase or carry medical cannabis on you, unless you have a new prescription.

 As an example, if a prescription is signed on February 22, 2017, and is written for 4 months (120 days), the prescription will expire on June 21, 2017.
 It is always recommended to visit your cannabis doctor at least 2 weeks before the prescription expires so you may be re-prescribed and continue to legally possess and purchase your medical cannabis.